dharshana-2107/thing-cost-calculator/README.md

 # thing-cost-calculator

-Dashboard to calculate the cost and number of inbound messages in a device using AWS IoT Core.
+A CloudWatch dashboard that visualizes the cost and number of inbound messages per IoT device using AWS IoT Core.

-The Lambda codes for publishing the dashboard metrics in CloudWatch is uploaded along with the working screenshots of the project visualising the data of a temperature sensor.
+The project uses AWS Lambda to process IoT message data via MQTT and publish custom metrics to AWS CloudWatch, enabling real-time monitoring of message volume and cost impact.

+The repository includes Lambda functions, CloudWatch dashboard configuration, and working screenshots visualizing the temperature sensor data from an IoT device.

+Technologies Used:
+1. AWS IoT Core
+2. AWS Lambda
+3. AWS CloudWatch